zencoder/zencoder-rb/README.markdown

     Zencoder::Job.create({:input => 's3://bucket/key.mp4'}, {:format => :xml})

+### SSL Verification

+We try to find the files necessary for SSL verification on your system, but sometimes this results in an error.
+If you'd like to skip SSL verification you can pass an option in the secondary options hash.

+    Zencoder::Job.create({:input => 's3://bucket/key.mp4'}, {:skip_ssl_verify => true})

+Alternatively you can add it to the default options.

+    Zencoder::HTTP.default_options.merge!(:skip_ssl_verify => true)

 ### Default Options

 Default options are passed to the HTTP backend.
 These can be retrieved and modified.